MrN-19/Blog-Api/README.md

     * query searched in (title of blog) , (short description of blog) , (text of blog)
 * `http://127.0.0.1:8000/like-blog/{blog id}`
     * in this url you can like a blog by sending blog id in url
-    * but for this action you need to authenticate first then like blog that i explain below how to authenticate
-    * for like you should send token (you recived token when you register) in header like below stracture
+    * this service needs user authentication , for authenticating you should use of commands that we talked about in below
-        * Authorization: Token `token`
 * `http://127.0.0.1:8000/view-blog/{blog id}`
     * in this url you can set blog visit by sending blog id
 * `http://127.0.0.1:8000/register`